Delta456/delta456.github.io/content/about.md

 - Writes on [Dev.to](https://dev.to/) ✍️

-- Speaks on several deep tech talks 🎤
+- Speaks on several in-depth tech talks 🎤

 I also contribute to several open-source programs in my spare time which I find interesting and unique.